CSCfi/csc-user-guide/docs/accounts/how-to-add-members-to-project.md

 1. Login to [MyCSC](http://my.csc.fi).
 1. Choose _Projects_ in the navigation menu on the left.
 1. Choose the project you want new persons to join.
-1. Under _Project information_ there is an item _Invitation link_.
-Click
-   _Generate_.
+1. Under _Members_ click on the Invite.
-1. Send the link to the members.
+1. Copy the invitation link and send it to the members.

 ### Member